GyulaMaloveczky/Impact-Prediction-of-Mutations/README.md

 The project applies a machine learning pipeline to classify missense mutations as **benign** or **pathogenic** using a dataset obtained from ClinVar.
 The model leverages amino acid sequence features, Bayesian hyperparameter tuning, and XGBoost for classification.
 It also compares performance against the **SIFT** and **PolyPhen2** tools.

 ## Key Features
 - **Bayesian Hyperparameter Tuning:** Optimal model parameters were selected using Bayesian optimization.
 The tuning process reached saturation, meaning that further optimization would yield diminishing returns.
-Below is a plot showing how the model’s performance plateaued over successive iterations:
+Below is a plot showing how the model’s performance plateaued over successive iterations, evaluated using 5-fold Cross Validation:

 ![tune_plot](https://github.com/user-attachments/assets/0728b69c-53c2-47a5-9ae1-f87866dcd543)